dannyh79/dannyh79.github.io/_posts/2020-04-02-autolaunch-oracle-vm.md

 ---
 layout:     post
-title:      "Launch Free Oracle VMs Automatically"
+title:      "(Archived) Launch Free Oracle VMs Automatically"
 date:       2020-04-02 13:25:28 +0800
 categories: misc
 comments:   true

+---

+UPDATE 2022-01-30: This article is only kept here to remind me how stupid I was to ever wanted to try their product.
+[You don't want to use Oracle Cloud](https://www.brightworkresearch.com/the-problem-with-the-oracle-cloud-and-colocation){:rel="nofollow noopener noreferrer" target="_blank"}.
+Speaking from my experience, they are a pain to deal with when there is a problem.
+JUST.
+DON'T. USE.
+IT.

 ---